42-mraasvel/web-server/documentation/readme/README.md

 	}
 	```

-	These contain the options for how the webserver should handle the requests.
+	These contain the options for how the web server should handle the requests.

 	The server blocks are resolved using the request interface address, the top-most block is the default server.